omarkhaled1853/Text-Classification-Speech-Edition/README.md

-# MediaPipe Tasks Text Classification Android Demo
+# Text Classification (Speech Edition) Android Demo

 ### Overview

-This sample will accept text entered into a field and classify it as either positive or negative with a provided confidence score.
+This App will accept text entered into a field and classify it as either positive or negative with a provided confidence score.
 The supported classification models include Word Vector and MobileBERT.

+And it will also speech the classification either postive or negative based on the provided confidence score

+if postive confidence score with more than 0.5 it'll speech "Postive"

+if negative confidence score with more than 0.5 it'll speech "Negative"

 These instructions walk you through building and running the demo on an Android device.